 How old are you?
 How many election cycles have you been organizing?
 How many people are you?
 How many chapters do you have?
 Are you affiliated with swingleft?
 Flippable?
 Local Democratic party committees?

 The California Away Team has been organizing since 2008, when we organized a team of 1!
 Then 15 in 2012 and in the 2016 cycle we took 40 volunteers to Reno and CA-07.
-2018's midterm elections will be our fourth cycle.
-Note that when we started, the groups like swingleft and flippable didn't exist.
-We now appreciate that they feed us volunteers for our events.
+2018's midterm elections counted hundreds of volunteers.
+The 2020 cycle will certainly surpass our totals again.

 How do you handle whom to volunteer for before the primaries are over and a Democratic nominee has won?

 We don't play favorites with candidates before a primary has been won.
 Even in the 2020 cycle when we are partnering with County Democratic party committees, our partnership agreement requires that we stay neutral until primary winners have been declared.
 Our 2020 cycle project will involve volunteering for joint projects with local county Democratic party committees that are implicitly helping the primary winners.

 Can you tell me more about how you intend to partner with county Democratic party committees in the 2020 election cycle?

 To learn more, see our page with an initial design of a partner agreement.